-The definition of "hallow" is to "honor as holy."
-Peter, in his letters, encouraged the believers to "sanctify the Lord God in your hearts" (1 Pet 3:15).
+G Reflecting on how to truly hallow God's name in our lives not only helps us to improve our personal relationship with God, but also allows us to take better care of His sheep and keep them encouraged the believers to "sanctify the Lord God in your hearts" (1 Pet 3:15).
 The phrase "in your hearts" means that when we hallow God, something should happen within us.
 In order to hallow God, we must first let Him be our fear and our dread (Isa 8:13).